Omar-Ibrahim-0I/Omar-Ibrahim-0I/README.md

 # Welcome, fellow Programmers!!
 I'm Omar
-> I’m currently 3rd year student at the School of Veterinary Medicine at Cairo University. <br>
+> I’m currently a third-year student at the School of Veterinary Medicine at Cairo University. <br>
 > A lifelong fascination with computers fueled my early enlightenment into the world of software development.
 This curiosity extends to delve into deepening my knowledge of this world.

 ## Current plans in the field of Computer Science
-- Deepen my knowledge of programming language in general by learning and understanding C++ programming language, which is the prerequisite for learning Data structure and algorithms.
+- Deepen my knowledge of programming in general by learning and understanding C++ programming language, which is the prerequisite for learning Data structure and algorithms.
-- Review mastered mathematics concepts and learn Calculus.
+- Review advanced mathematics concepts and learn Calculus.

 ## Current plans in the field of Web development
 - Frontend:
-	- React => learning React React Class Components & SSR
+	- React => learning Class Components & server-side rendering (SSR)
- 	- Work on more projects
+ 	- Work on more projects using react
 - Backend:
 	- Currently learning MongoDB